-The 32nd AWAC was held in November 2012, giving another 30 participants the opportunity to develop and test their sensory evaluation performance (959 participants have undertaken the course since its inception).
-This was the twentieth course presented under a four-day format, which includes approximately 40 hours of activities over the four days, and ten leading wine show judges, journalists and winemakers assisted in the presentation of the course.
-A copy of the program from the 32nd course can be found here.
+The AWAC is presented under a four-day format, which includes approximately 40 hours of activities over four days.
+Twelve leading wine show judges, journalists and winemakers assist in the presentation of the course.

 The aims of the course include:

-- Investigating and challenging the basis on which tasters make decisions on quality and preference
+- investigating and challenging the criteria on which tasters make decisions on wine quality and preference

-- Providing statistical measurement of participants’ performance, with respect to:
+- providing a statistical evaluation of tasting performance with respect to:

-The cost to participate in the course is $4,300 (including GST).
 Due to the extensive list of people interested in participating in the course, and if demand exceeds the number of available places, an allocation of places will be made using a ballot system.
+By registering yourself for the Advanced Wine Assessment course, you will automatically be entered into the ballot for any AWAC courses held.
 The AWRI does, however, reserve the right not to place applicants if it is considered they do not have sufficient formal wine tasting experience to enable them to participate fully in the course.
-The 2013 AWAC dates are tentatively scheduled for October/November.

 The AWRI also offers themed tasting courses.
 Visit the AWRI events calendar for a full listing of upcoming events or contact the AWRI Events Team